 identity because the systems that will process this attribute assume it is not directly identifying information.

-Both steps are done simultaneously by creating a factor from a factor payload, and verifying the factor.
+Factor.
 Type or paste the code samples for both of these steps.

 Configure a webhook callback for your app backend to be notified of events such as when a